The Human Edge: Our Future with Artificial Intelligences

 Featured Speakers:

-- Beth Simone Noveck, Chief AI Strategist at the State of New Jersey and Professor at Northeastern University, will discuss the impact of AI on democracy and collective problem-solving.
+- Beth Simone Noveck, Professor of Experiential AI at Northeastern University and Director of the GovLab; author of the forthcoming book, Reboot: The Race to Save Democracy with AI, will discuss the impact of AI on democracy and collective problem-solving.

-- Erich Huang, Associate CCO for Informatics & Technology at Onduo/Verily, will discuss the latest trends in AI and healthcare innovations and how they will affect human well-being.
+- Erich Huang, Head of Clinical Informatics at Verily (Google’s life sciences subsidiary) and Chief Science & Innovation Officer for Unduo/Verily, will discuss the latest trends in AI and healthcare innovations and how they will affect human well-being.

 - James Boyle, William Neal Reynolds Professor of Law at Duke University and author of The Line: Artificial Intelligence and the Future of Personhood, will offer insight on the legal and philosophical issues raised by intelligent agents.

-- Lee Rainie, Director of the Imagining the Digital Future Center, Elon University
+- Lee Rainie, Director of the Imagining the Digital Future Center, Elon University, will report a new survey covering public views about the impact of AI on key human capacities and attributes.

 Tentative Agenda